Anomaly + Forecast: Find anomalies in your data

 Training data

 For example, using a daily interval and looking at the last 30 days of data on the chart, the default training data duration for daily charts is 120 days prior to the start of the chart date range.
-In this case, Amplitude will use a total of 150 days of data to train the model.
+In this case, Amplitude uses a total of 150 days of data to train the model.

 In agile mode, Amplitude uses the following default data training durations: